Dagobert of Pisa: Latin Patriarch of Jerusalem

 On 11 November, Baldwin assumed the title King of Jerusalem.
 Dagobert was forced to accept defeat, and Baldwin, bearing in mind his influence over the Pisan fleet, confirmed him in his see.
-On Christmas Day 1100, Baldwin paid homage to the Patriarch and was crowned as king.
+On Christmas Day 1100, Baldwin paid homage to the Patriarch and was crowned king.
 The arrival of a Genoese squadron in April 1101 weakened Dagobert's position, as Baldwin no longer depended for sea power on the Pisan fleet.
 He needed to control the church, as he was always short of money, and pious symphasisers gave their donations to the church.
 Complaints had been made about the legality of Dagobert's appointment, and when the pope sent a legate, Maurice, Cardinal-Bishop of Porto, to enquire into the situation, Baldwin accused Dagobert of treachery for urging Bohemond to oppose Baldwin's succession.
 Dagobert bribed Baldwin to drop the complaint.
 However, in the autumn Dagobert kept the whole of a donation partly intended for the king for his army, and for this the legate deprived him of his position.

 Tancred, who now ruled Antioch, welcomed Dagobert to the city, where he put the Church of St George at his disposal.
 Maurice died in the spring of 1102, and when Baldwin needed Tancred's military help in the autumn, Tancred insisted on Dagobert's restoration as a condition of his assistance.
 Baldwin agreed, but then a new legate arrived, Cardinal Robert of Paris.
 Baldwin and Arnulf of Chocques, whom Dagobert had replaced as Patriarch, engineered further charges before a synod under Robert.
 He was charged with attacking fellow-Christians in his raids on Byzantine islands on his journey to the east, of conspiring to provoke a civil war between Bohemond and Baldwin, and keeping for himself money given for the welfare of pilgrims, and deposed as Patriarch.
 Tancred again welcomed him to Antioch but did not further press his claim.
 In Steven Runciman's view, he had shown himself a corrupt and miserly old man, and his departure was not regretted.

 Dagobert later went to appeal to Pope Paschal personally.
 The appeal was successful, and Dagobert was on his way back to reclaim the patriarchate when he died in Messina in Sicily in 1105.
 Dagobert was replaced during his absence by a priest called Ehremar, and Ghibbelin of Arles succeeded on Dagobert's death.
-He was succeeded as Archbishop of Pisa by Pietro Moriconi, who may have been elected by the Pisans before Dagobert's death, suggesting that he might have lost support after his long - and pluralistic - absence, but charters in the cathedral archives show that his actions during his tenure were later repeatedly cited and confirmed.
+He was succeeded as Archbishop of Pisa by Pietro Moriconi, who may have been elected by the Pisans before Dagobert's death, suggesting that he might have lost support after his long – and pluralistic – absence, but charters in the cathedral archives show that his actions during his tenure were later repeatedly cited and confirmed.